Water Priestess Training is NOW available!

 Practicing rites, teaching the young

-Uncovering mysteries that have just began to be sung.
+Uncovering mysteries that have just begun to be sung.

 Remember the ways of the water,